Lukyspore/gmod-bounties/README.md

   - **For Hunters**: Points are awarded for successfully eliminating the bounty prop.
   - **For Props**: If a bounty prop survives the round, they earn the bounty points.
 - **Balanced Gameplay**: Adds a strategic element to the classic PropHunt gamemode without disrupting its core mechanics.
-- **Customizable** (optional): Supports easy configuration for point values and bounty assignment logic (if implemented).
+- **Customizable**: Supports easy configuration for point values.

 ## Installation

+1. **Download the Addon**:
+   - Subscribe to the addon on the Steam Workshop: [PropHunt Bounty System](https://steamcommunity.com/sharedfiles/filedetails/?id=3151849457).
-1. Download the addon from this repository.
+   - Alternatively, download the files from this repository.

+2. **Place in Addons Folder**:
-2. Place the extracted folder into your Garry's Mod `addons` directory.
+   - If downloaded manually, place the extracted folder into your Garry's Mod `addons` directory:
+     ```
+     garrysmod/addons/
+     ```

+3. **Restart Your Server**:
-3. Restart your Garry's Mod server to load the addon.
+   - Restart your Garry's Mod server to load the addon.

-4. Configure settings if applicable by editing the configuration file.
+4. **Configure Settings**:
+   - Open the addon configuration file `ldt_bounties/sh_config.lua` to adjust point values or other parameters.

 ## How It Works